 • How important is this to you?

-The caveat to this would be when a coachee is getting lost in their stories or is very talkative and you feel like you are herding squirrels, don’t ask open questions, ask some questions which are a Yes/No answer to move along.
+The caveat to this would be when a coachee is getting lost in their stories or is very talkative, and you feel like you are herding squirrels.
+When this is happening, don’t ask open questions; ask some questions that simply require a yes/no answer to move things along, otherwise the conversation could have a negative impact on the coaching session.

 2 X WHERE